 Examples such as:

-- Labor of medical staff; salaries, insurance benefits, vacation time, sick leave.
+- Labor of medical staff; salaries, insurance benefits, vacation time, sick leave and the like.

 - Rent for the office space, utilities